Generate customizable graphs (as in graph theory) and download them as an image. Implemented as a Progressive Web App (PWA).

 I already had the logic figured out in the pen which wasn’t very complex anyway.
 The biggest challenge was to make the site responsive (looking good on every screen size).

 The two-column settings should turn into one column at a width that is too small and at an even smaller width the settings should move to the bottom.
 The canvas also had to fit the screen width regardless of the size of the canvas which wasn’t that easy to implement because it can have any size you want and it has to remain its ratio after resizing the window.
 You can have a look at the function that calculates the canvas size and of course all other code on GitHub.

-Turning the site into a PWA was a no-brainer as I was already dealing with the topic for a long time to write my paper.
+Turning the site into a PWA was a no-brainer as I was already dealing with the topic for a long time.

 At first, I used data URLs to download the canvas as an image but as Chrome dropped support for top-frame navigation, I needed to tell the user he/she has to right click and select ‘Save image as…’ to download the canvas as an image.

 The site is loaded with default settings that the user can obviously change.
 He/she is able to control the canvas size, the vertex (point) size, how many vertices there are, at which distance two vertices are considered a neighbor and thus connected, how thick the connecting edges are and colors.

 that the design is as responsive to the screen size as it is.